Skip to main content

 3. Install packages

 Before you can start using YAFFA, you need to install the necessary packages.
-This includes Composer, which is a dependency manager for PHP, and NPM, which is a package manager for JavaScript.
-At this point we assume that you have Composer installed.
+This includes Composer, which is a dependency manager for PHP, and Node.js with npm, which are required to build YAFFA's frontend assets.
+At this point we assume that you have Composer installed and that Node.js and npm are available on the Raspberry Pi.

 • Install the necessary PHP packages: